-The show will open on Thursday, Feb.
-20, at 7:30 p.m., in the Kennedy Family Theatre on the campus of Barton College.
-Additional performances will be held on Friday and Saturday evenings, Feb.
-21 and Feb.
-22, at 7:30 p.m., with an afternoon performance to follow on Sunday, Feb.
+Because of the Winter Advisory for Wilson County, the show will delay its opening until Friday, Feb.
+21, at 7:30 p.m., in the Kennedy Family Theatre on the campus of Barton College.
+Additional performances will be held on Saturday evening, Feb.
+22 at 7:30 p.m. and on Sunday afternoon, Feb.
 23, at 3 p.m.

-Tickets are available at https://www.barton.edu/theatre/tickets/ or at the door.
+Those planning to attend are encouraged to buy tickets in advance at https://www.barton.edu/theatre/tickets/.
+Tickets will also be sold at the door as seats remain available.
 General admission is $10 for adults, $6 for seniors (65 and over), alumni, and military, and for non-Barton students.
 Tickets are free for Barton College students, faculty, and staff with a valid Barton ID.